pharo-graphics/Bloc/src/Bloc-Geometry.package/BlElementRelativeAnchor.class/README.md

-I use position of me attach point to specifiy position of the other attach point that uses me as its anchor
+Relative anchor takes an arbitrary element as a reference an compute its position based on properties of that element.